"Somewhere" in the Historic Fishing Village of Cortez, Florida

 It comes from everywhere.
 Our sources are varied and ever-changing.
-We are always shopping, always gathering, always treasure hunting.
+We are always shopping, always DSC00064gathering, always treasure hunting.

 2. How long has the shop been here?